Finance

 Concessions

-In this overall positive environment, VINCI intends to seize opportunities to develop its network of motorway and airport concessions, with the aim of raising its international profile and extending the average maturity of its portfolio through new acquisitions.
+In this high-growth environment, VINCI will continue to develop its network of motorway and airport concessions, by raising its international profile and extending the average maturity of its portfolio through new acquisitions.

-This strategy dovetails with the commitment to eco-friendly mobility.
-The Concessions business lines will step up their efforts to reduce the direct environmental impact of their activities and support all their stakeholders with their own environmental strategy.
-The need to transform motorways and airports into low-carbon and climate-resilient infrastructure further substantiates the concession contract model and public-private partnerships, while confirming the validity of the Group’s long-term strategy.
+This development strategy dovetails with the commitment to sustainable and eco-friendly mobility.
+The Concessions business will step up its efforts to reduce the direct environmental impact of its activities and support all its stakeholders with its own environmental strategy.
+From a long-term perspective, the need to transform motorways and airports into low-carbon and climate-resilient infrastructure further substantiates the concession contract model and the recourse to private funding, while confirming the validity of the Group’s strategy of investing in long-cycle assets.

 VINCI Autoroutes’ competitive position

-VINCI Airports is the leading private operator and the most geographically diversified, with 72 airports worldwide in 2024.
+VINCI Airports is the leading private operator and the most geographically diversified, with more than 70 airports worldwide in 2025.

 The main listed airport operators in Europe are Aena, Groupe ADP and Fraport.